prototypefund/Digital_Bargeld-docs/api-exchange.rst

       // EdDSA master public key of the exchange, used to sign entries in `denoms` and `signkeys`
       master_public_key: EddsaPublicKey;

+      // Relative duration until inactive reserves are closed; not signed, expressed as
+      // a string in relative time in microseconds, i.e. "/Delay(1000)/" for 1 second.
+      reserve_closing_delay: RelativeTime;

       // Denominations offered by this exchange.
       denoms: Denom[];